 In developing this Strategy, we have also considered the wider strategic context and the need for strong cooperation and commitment at a national and regional level.
-This will be important to ensure effective implementation and delivery and we will continue to pursue opportunities associated with Central Government and other sources funding which can provide much needed investment in the district as we continue to grow.
+This will be important to ensure effective implementation and delivery and we will continue to pursue opportunities associated with Central Government and other sources funding, which can provide much needed investment in the district as we continue to grow.

-The Strategy's objectives and actions also recognise the importance of delivering inclusive and sustainable growth and we are committed to enhancing the well-being of all our residents and communities in the district.
+The Strategy's objectives and actions also recognise the importance of delivering inclusive and sustainable growth.
+Kāpiti Coast has declared a climate change emergency and we are committed to enhancing the well-being of all our residents and communities, while protecting our natural environment and adapting to protect our future environment.